mdn/content/files/en-us/web/javascript/reference/statements/for/index.md

 2. The binding values from the last iteration are used to re-initialize the new variables.
 3. `afterthought` is evaluated in the new scope.

-So re-assigning the new variables within `afterthought` do not affect the bindings from the previous iteration.
+So re-assigning the new variables within `afterthought` does not affect the bindings from the previous iteration.

 Creating closures allows you to get hold of a binding during any particular iteration.
 This explains why closures created within the `initialization` section do not get updated by re-assignments of `i` in the `afterthought`.